Previous Natural History Societies.

 The present society was founded on the 29th April 1891 in the Club Room of the Mechanics’ Institute.
 Twenty-two people joined as founder members, and the annual subscription was fixed at five shillings per annum.

 The Mechanics’ Institute was asked to provide a suitable room for the use of the club.
-They did so but at an annual rent of £5, which is why, to get their monies worth, the society started holding weekly meetings.
-This practice has continued ever since.
-In the 200/2001 year we held 58 meetings (no meetings are held in August).
+They did so but at an annual rent of £5, which is why to get their monies worth, the society started holding weekly meetings.
+This practise has continued ever since.
+In the 200/2001 year, we held 58 meetings (no meetings are held in August).

 In 1896 the club changed its name to the Darlington and Teesdale Naturalists’ Field Club.